michael-baker/gsk218m_cnc_system/README.md

 ﻿# GSK 218M CNC Controller
-GCode probing snippets for a GSK218M CNC System
+G-code probing snippets for a GSK218M CNC System

 The G-code in the context of GSK218M.